 This flag is cleared by writing a '1' to it.
 This flag is set when a clock failure is detected.
+Writing a '0' to this bit has no effect.
 Writing a '1' to this bit will clear the Clock Failure Detection (CFD) interrupt flag.